bobtherdsman/RDSDiscoveryTool/README.md

     \c:\RDSDiscoveryGuide\Out

-4-"In" Directory will have a sample  "Serverstemplate" ,you need to create a txt file with all your servers , you can use IP , servername and if your port is not the
+4-"In" Directory will have a sample  "Serverstemplate" and RDSSQLInstances.xlsx ,you need to create a txt file with all your servers , you can use IP , servername and if your port is not the

     Default port enter the port as well  i.e servername,1435 or xxx.xxx.xxx.xxx,1435.